sagardubey14/fivepoint/README.md

 ### 4. Setup Database

-* Import the `database.sql` file into your MySQL/MariaDB database.
+* Import the `fivepoint.sql` file into your MySQL/MariaDB database.
 * Update DB config in `.env`.

 ---